 In the Response Policies, the Company indicates that the Company's Board of Directors plans to enact the Countermeasures if the Response Policies are not complied with.
-However, as described in 2 above, it is highly probable that City and Other Parties will commence the Large-scale Purchase Actions, etc., with respect to the Company's share certificates, etc., to acquire up to 29.97% (or 39.96%) after the Ordinary General Meeting of Shareholders; and if the Large-scale Purchase Actions, etc. are conducted, the Company's corporate value or the Company's shareholders' common interests are believed to be significantly damaged.
-Based on the aforementioned, and from the perspective of respecting shareholders' intentions, the Company would like to ask at the Ordinary General Meeting of Shareholders for shareholders' approval in advance to enact the Countermeasures by the Company's Board of Directors (while fully respecting the recommendations from the Independent Committee at that time) if it is deemed that the Rapid Large-scale Purchase Actions, etc. have been commenced (\1).
-At the Board of Directors Meeting, it was resolved that if in future it is deemed that City and Other Parties have commenced Rapid Large-scale Purchase Actions, etc., the Company's Board of Directors will enact the Countermeasures on the condition that the proposal is approved and passed, fully respecting the Independent Committee's recommendations at the time.
+However, as described in 2 above, it is highly probable that City and Other Parties will commence the Largescale Purchase Actions, etc., with respect to the Company's share certificates, etc., to acquire up to 29.97% (or 39.96%) after the Ordinary General Meeting of Shareholders; and if the Largescale Purchase Actions, etc. are conducted, the Company's corporate value or the Company's shareholders' common interests are believed to be significantly damaged.
+Based on the aforementioned, and from the perspective of respecting shareholders' intentions, the Company would like to ask at the Ordinary General Meeting of Shareholders for shareholders' approval in advance to enact the Countermeasures by the Company's Board of Directors (while fully respecting the recommendations from the Independent Committee at that time) if it is deemed that the Rapid Large-scale Purchase Actions, etc. have been commenced (1).
 For details of the countermeasures, please refer to III, 3 of the Response Policies Press Release.
-If the proposal is passed, the Response Policies will continue with its application limited to City and Other Parties' Large-scale Purchase Actions, etc., and with its period restricted to the extent necessary for enactment of the countermeasures approved by the shareholders (however, the longest period will be until the closing of the first meeting of the Company's Board of Directors that will be held after the Company's ordinary general meeting of shareholders planned to be held in 2024) (\2).

-Nonetheless, in cases where it is reasonably concluded that the Large-scale Purchase Actions, etc. are not intended, such as a case where City and Other Parties and Mr. Murakami submit by the day immediately preceding the Ordinary General Meeting of Shareholders a written pledge, pledging that they will not purchase more of the Company's share certificates, etc. or conduct any other actions equivalent to the Large-scale Purchase Actions, etc. until December 31, 2023, the Company will withdraw the proposal, and, pursuant to the initial policies indicated in the Response Policies, discontinue the Response Policies upon the closing of the first meeting of the Board of Directors to be held after the Ordinary General Meeting of Shareholders.

-If the proposal is rejected, the Countermeasures will not be enacted, and, pursuant to the initial policies indicated in the Response Policies, the Response Policies will be discontinued upon the closing of the first meeting of the Board of Directors to be held after the Ordinary General Meeting of Shareholders.
+If the Agenda is passed, the Response Policies will continue with its application limited to City and Other Parties' Large-scale Purchase Actions, etc., and with its period restricted to the extent necessary for enactment of the countermeasures approved by the shareholders (however, the longest period will be until the closing of the first meeting of the Company's Board of Directors that will be held after the Company's ordinary general meeting of shareholders planned to be held in 2024) (2).
+Nonetheless, in cases where it is reasonably concluded that the Large-scale Purchase Actions, etc. are not intended, such as a case where City and Other Parties and Mr. Murakami submit by the day immediately preceding the Ordinary General Meeting of Shareholders a written pledge, pledging that they will not purchase more of the Company's share certificates, etc. or conduct any other actions equivalent to the Large-scale Purchase Actions, etc. until December 31, 2023, the Company will withdraw the Agenda, and, pursuant to the initial policies indicated in the Response Policies, discontinue the Response Policies upon the closing of the first meeting of the Board of Directors to be held after the Ordinary General Meeting of Shareholders.
+If the Agenda is rejected, the Countermeasures will not be enacted, and, pursuant to the initial policies indicated in the Response Policies, the Response Policies will be discontinued upon the closing of the first meeting of the Board of Directors to be held after the Ordinary General Meeting of Shareholders.